zdavkeos/balyrond/README.md

 powerful OSS C++ libraries (Eigen, jc_voronoi, etc.) made for quick development.

+## Notes on the analysis algorithms

+There is considerable acedemic literature on the _theory_ of analyzing roundness and there is substantial engineering literature on how to _interpret_ the meaning of the roundness tests but there is very little information on _implementing_ the tests themselves.
+Part of my hope with this project is to share what I've learned and maybe offer some advice for others attempting to do the same.
+The reference implemntations for [MIC](src/balyrond-pj-plugins/ToolboxRoundness/mic2.cpp), [MCC](src/balyrond-pj-plugins/ToolboxRoundness/mcc.cpp), [MZC](src/balyrond-pj-plugins/ToolboxRoundness/mcz.cpp) and [Least Squares Fit](src/balyrond-pj-plugins/ToolboxRoundness/lscf.cpp) here are free and open for anyone interested.

+The easiest of the bunch (especially if you leverage [Eigen](https://eigen.tuxfamily.org/index.php?title=Main_Page)) is the Least Squares Fit.
+It is very robust and gives good bounds for the rest of the circle fitting algorithms.
+It finds the "best" circle that fits the data presented.

+For MIC I tried two approaches.
+The first [try](src/balyrond-pj-plugins/ToolboxRoundness/mic.cpp) was very promising but proved to be extremely brittle.
+It would pass the reference data with flying colors, but completely fall apart with real world data.
+The [second attempt](src/balyrond-pj-plugins/ToolboxRoundness/mic2.cpp) is much more robust.
+It is based on voronoi diagrams and seems to be preferred by those practicing in the field.

+The [MCC](src/balyrond-pj-plugins/ToolboxRoundness/mcc.cpp) algorithm is based on [Welzl's algorithm](https://en.wikipedia.org/wiki/Smallest-circle_problem) and seems to be the preferred approach in computational geomety circles.
+So far it seems to perform adequetely.

+[MCZ](src/balyrond-pj-plugins/ToolboxRoundness/mcz.cpp) is still a work in progess.
+Should we us gradient descent based on the Least Squares Fit?
+Or should we do a Least Squares Fit based on the area inside and outside the circle?
+Or maybe use the voronoi data we are already computing for the MIC fit?

+According to [NIST](https://tsapps.nist.gov/publication/get_pdf.cfm?pub_id=821955) (as I understand) the "best" approach is to start with the Least Squares Fit and then do gradient descent for the other three tests (MIC, MCC and MCC).
+I found the NIST papers after going on a bunch of tangents, but I want to at least bring up the idea here.

 ## Building the Plugins

 In general, follow the prerequisites for PlotJuggler.